lillyxcko/Git-Documentation/README.md

 # Disclaimer
 This comprehensive guide, originally created for internal use at TK Graphics, provides step-by-step instructions for setting up Git in both local and server environments.
 Presented in GitLab-flavored markdown, this guide was created to address the lack of an easily accessible, all-encompassing resource on this topic online.
-As a bonus, it stands as an example of my documentation.

 <br><br>
 <img src="https://tkgraphics.ca/wp-content/uploads/2021/03/tk-graphics-logo.png" width="233" height="57">